pedal set calibration

 The allen wrench needed to loosen the set screw on the potenitometer arm is in the accessories package shipped with your pedals

-Calibration for the PT-1 in batches "4" and below
+Calibration for the PT-1 in batches "4" and earlier

 IMPORTANT: If you have batch 4 pedals, your X and Y axis may be reversed.
 Your pedals will still function normally after calibration.
 We apologize for this confusion.